 - b. installation of equipment in the production well(s) to measure water levels per Rule 4.3.3 and the data will be reported per Rule 4.4.4.
 [Amended [Added April 11, 2023] [Renumbered October 8, 2024] - 4.
-Upon determination that an application is administratively complete, the General Manager shall prepare for the technical review of the application by both his office and the Board and for Board action on the application based upon the information contained in the application, information developed at the hearing and after consideration of the applicable criteria set forth in Chapter 36 of the Texas Water Code, the District Act, and the District Rules.
+After the District has determined that an application is administratively complete, the District will perform a technical review of the application.
+The District's technical review may involve groundwater modeling, technical analysis, or data provided by the applicant or other sources, including but not limited to information obtained by the District.
+Any additional information resulting from this technical analysis will be provided to the applicant upon completion, and not later than.30 days prior to any hearing on the merits. - Upon determination that an application is administratively complete, the General Manager shall prepare for the technical review of the application by both his office and the Board and for Board action on the application based upon the information contained in the application, information developed at the hearing and after consideration of the applicable criteria set forth in Chapter 36 of the Texas Water Code, the District Act, and the District Rules.
 The General Manager or Board may request additional information from the applicant to support the technical review being conducted and developed at the hearing.
 [Added October 8, 2024]